biocore/biom-format/doc/documentation/adding_metadata.rst

 	add_metadata.py -h

 This script takes a BIOM file, and corresponding sample and/or observation mapping files.
 The following examples are used in the commands below.
+You can find these files in the ``biom-format/examples`` directory.

 Your BIOM file might look like the following::